Radian Group Inc. (RDN) Shares Decline Despite Market Challenges - News Heater

 Conclusion

-In summary, Radian Group Inc. (RDN) has had a better performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To wrap up, the performance of Radian Group Inc. (RDN) has been better in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.